Anvisa determines withdrawal of losartan-based medicines

-The National Health Surveillance Agency (Anvisa) determined, today (23), the ban and recall of batches of medicines containing the active ingredient losartan, which is an antihypertensive and one of the most used medicines for heart failure in Brazil.
+The National Health Surveillance Agency (Anvisa) determined, yesterday (23), the ban and recall of batches of medicines containing the active ingredient losartan, which is an antihypertensive and one of the most used heart failure medicines in Brazil.
 According to the agency, the decision was made due to the presence of the “azido” impurity in a concentration above the acceptable safety limit.

 The maximum regulatory deadline for completing the collection of products from pharmacies is up to 120 days, counting from today, the date of publication of the resolution, for which Anvisa evaluated the impact on the Brazilian market and the need for continuity of treatments.